ginomempin/how-to/README.md

 # How-To

-A list of links to tutorials, templates, FAQs, usage guides, tips and tricks, programming tools, and other helpful resources.
+A list of links to tutorials, templates, tools, and other helpful resources.

 Contents